FESTUNG/FESTUNG/namingConvention.md

 In our numerical setting, continuous functions are rather exceptional than the rule.
 Continuous functions should therefore be clearly identifiable as such.
 We use the leading keyword ```func...``` or the suffix ```...Cont``` to make this obvious.
 In functions where only one function handle is passed as an argument, we use ```funcCont```.

 ### Coefficient Functions/Data
+In *FESTUNG*, unknowns and spatially varying coefficients are commonly stored by their local (i. e. elementwise) coordinates of a globally discontinuous approximation space that uses *modal* basis functions on each element.
+Modal bases do not satisfy a Lagrangian/nodal property, which is, e. g., required for visualization routines though.  *FESTUNG* provides routines for basis transformations such as [projectDataDisc2DataLagr.m](projectDataDisc2DataLagr_8m.html).
-In Finite Elements continuous functions are approximated using coefficients for the basis functions.
-In *FESTUNG* these coefficients typically belong to the basis functions from the discontinuous ansatz space but, e. g., for the visualization routines, we also need coefficients for Lagrangian basis functions.
-To distinguish between the two of them, we use the suffices ```...Disc``` and ```...Lagr```, respectively.
+To distinguish between modal and nodal bases, we use the suffices ```...Disc``` and ```...Lagr```, respectively.

-For example, after an L2-projection of a function *d(x,y)* into our discontinuous space, we could name the array holding the coefficients ```dDisc```.
-In functions that expect only one coefficient argument, we call it ```dataDisc```.
+For example, after an L2-projection of a function *d(x,y)* into a discontinuous, modal space, we could name the array holding the coefficients ```dDisc```.
+In functions that expect only one coefficient argument, we may it ```dataDisc``` instead.

 ## Function Names
 Functions always *do* something, which means we can probably describe them by a verb.
-This verb should always form the first part of the function name, for example as in `visualizeGrid(...)`.
+This verb should always form the first part of the function name, for example as in [visualizeGrid](visualizeGrid_8m.html).

 ### Integration Routines
 Integration routines compute blocks from integrals on the reference elements and are always named with the leading keyword `integrate...`, which is followed by the geometric entity over which we integrate - for example `integrateRefEdge...` or `integrateRefElem...`.
 The remainder of the function name should describe the argument of the integral.
 For example, the integration of the product of the two basis functions *phi* on the reference element is named `integrateRefElemPhiPhi(...)`.
 Derivatives of the basis function are called `Dphi`.